Brill-Noether loci: Limit Linear Series on a chain of elliptic curves.

-There is a one-to-one correspondence between the two following set of data \begin{itemize} \item Components of the Brill-Noether locus of refined limit linear series of degree $d$ and dimension $r$ on $X$ such that vanishing at $P_1, Q_g$ is $(0,\dots, r), (r,\dots, 0)$ and vanishing at $P_i,Q_i$ satisfy $u_j^i+v_j^i\ge d-1$. \item Admissible fillings of an $(r+1)\times (g-d+r)$ rectangle so that only the numbers $i_1,\dots, i_e$ may appear more than once and when $i_k$ appears both on row $r_1$ and column $c_1$ and on row $r_2$ and column $c_2$, then $l_k$ divides $r_2-r_1+c_2-c_1$. \end{itemize} \end{proposition} \begin{remark} Linear series in which $u_j^1+v_j^i\le d-2$ are in a sense wasteful and less likely to be possible when the Brill-Noether number is negative.
+There is a one-to-one correspondence between the two following sets of data \begin{enumerate}[(a)] \item Components of the Brill-Noether locus of refined limit linear series of degree $d$ and dimension $r$ on $X$ such that vanishing at $P_1, Q_g$ is $(0,\dots, r), (r,\dots, 0)$ and vanishing at $P_i,Q_i$ satisfy $u_j^i+v_j^i\ge d-1$. \item Admissible fillings of an $(r+1)\times (g-d+r)$ rectangle so that \begin{itemize} \item Only the numbers $i_1,\dots, i_e$ may appear more than once \item When $i_k$ appears on spots $(a_1,b_1) $ and $(a_2,b_2) $ then $l_k$ divides the grid distance $a_2-a_1+b_2-b_1$. \item No index $i$ on spot $(a_3,b_3) $ such that $l_k$ divides $a_3-a_1+b_3-b_1$ could be replaced by $i_k$ and leave a filling that is still admissible. \end{itemize} \end{enumerate} \end{proposition} \begin{remark} Linear series in which $u_j^1+v_j^i\le d-2$ are in a sense wasteful and less likely to be possible when the Brill-Noether number is negative.
 They give rise to positive dimensional subsets of the Brill-Noether locus in which the line bundle is fixed and only the space of sections vary (see \cite{CLPT}) We will consider this possibility in \ref{teor:compgen} and then see in \ref{teor:sllimplicasllesp} that when the general case is possible for a chain, so is the special case of $u_j^1+v_j^i\ge d-1$.
 An example for both types of filling and correspondences is shown in Example\ref{exfillls}.
 Some readers may prefer to look at the example before the proofs that follow. \end{remark} \begin{proof} Fix an admissible filling of the $(r+1)\times (g-d+r)$ rectangle as listed.
 We construct a limit linear series associated to it:

 First define vanishing orders at the nodes inductively as follows